Tonnetz: Twentieth-century reinterpretation

-Recent research by Neo-Riemannian music theorists David Lewin, Brian Hyer, and others, have revived the Tonnetz to further explore properties of pitch structures.
-Modern music theorists generally construct the Tonnetz using equal temperament, and using pitch-classes, which make no distinction between octave transpositions of a pitch.
+Neo-Riemannian music theorists David Lewin and Brian Hyer revived the Tonnetz to further explore properties of pitch structures.
+Modern music theorists generally construct the Tonnetz in equal temperament and without distinction between octave transpositions of a pitch (i.e., using pitch classes).
 Under equal temperament, the never-ending series of ascending fifths mentioned earlier becomes a cycle.
-Neo-Riemannian theorists typically assume enharmonic equivalence (in other words, A♭ = G♯), and so the two-dimensional plane of the 19th-century Tonnetz cycles in on itself in two different directions, and is mathematically isomorphic to a torus.
-Theorists have studied the structure of this new cyclical version using mathematical group theory.
+Neo-Riemannian theorists typically assume enharmonic equivalence (in other words, A♭ = G♯), and so the two-dimensional plane of the 19th-century Tonnetz cycles in on itself in two different directions and is mathematically isomorphic to a torus.

 Neo-Riemannian theorists have also used the Tonnetz to visualize non-tonal triadic relationships.
 For example, the diagonal going up and to the left from C in the diagram at the beginning of the article forms a division of the octave in three major thirds: C-A♭-E-C (the E is actually an F♭, and the final C a D♭♭).
 Richard Cohn argues that while a sequence of triads built on these three pitches (C major, A♭ major, and E major) cannot be adequately described using traditional concepts of functional harmony, this cycle has smooth voice leading and other important group properties which can be easily observed on the Tonnetz.

 Similarities to other graphical systems

-The harmonic table note layout is a recently developed musical interface that uses a note layout topologically equivalent to the Tonnetz.
+The harmonic table note layout is a note layout that is topologically equivalent to the Tonnetz, and is used on several music instruments that allow playing major and minor chords with a single finger.

-A Tonnetz of the syntonic temperament can be derived from a given isomorphic keyboard by connecting lines of successive perfect fifths, lines of successive major thirds, and lines of successive minor thirds.
-Like a Tonnetz itself, the isomorphic keyboard is tuning invariant.

-The topology of the syntonic temperament's Tonnetz is generally cylindrical.
+The Tonnetz can be overlaid on the Wicki–Hayden note layout, where the major second can be found halfway towards the major third.

 The Tonnetz is the dual graph of Schoenberg's chart of the regions, and of course vice versa.
 Research into music cognition has demonstrated that the human brain uses a "chart of the regions" to process tonal relationships.